-Term-Exams: There will be 3(three) term-exams over the course of the semester.
+Term-Exams: There will be 2(two) midterm-exams over the course of the semester.
 These tests are either multiple choice format or fill-in the blanks.
-The exams combine to form 30% of your overall grade.
+The exams combine to form 20% of your overall grade.
+Dates are not fixed but we will have physics in Midterm1 (Chapter 0 and 1-4) and chemistry in Midterm2 (Chapter12-18).

-Laboratory: In this semester, Laboratory experience gives you the chance to test the concepts using virtual simulations.
+Laboratory: In this semester, Laboratory experience gives you the chance to test the concepts and using virtual simulations.
 You would need to write Introduction and Conclusion along with the lab work assigned.
 The labs will contribute 15% of your overall grade.

-Final Exam: There will be a final exam for this course that is cumulative with an emphasis on the material at the end of the semester.
-The final exam will account for 15% of your overall grade.
+Final Exam (December 5, 2022): There will be a final exam for this course that is cumulative (Majority from Chapter5-6 and few from midterm1/midterm2) with an emphasis on the material at the end of the semester.
+The final exam will account for 10% of your overall grade.

 Activity: During the course each student will prepare a PowerPoint lecture on Physics/chemistry topics in syllabus that demonstrates a concept learned in this course.
 The activity should use materials that is readily available so that the students can repeat this activity with their school students.
-You need to record the video lecture and post it to canvas.
-That lecture video needs to be recorded with your video on.
-You can use zoom or any other software to record the video.
 The minimum time for the lecture is 5 min and maximum time is 10 min.
-You can use any method, powerpoint, demonstration, whiteboard etc to explain as if you are explaining to the students of the class.
-This activity will account for 10% of your overall grade.

-\Helpful hints: Always start with introduction of yours, then topic you are going to explain, its basic definitions, formula, explanation of the topic, conclusion and in the end you can relate the topic to its use in activities of our daily life.
+You can use any method, PowerPoint, demonstration, whiteboard etc to explain as if you are explaining to the students of the class.
+This activity will account for 10% of your overall grade.Helpful hints: Always start with introduction of yours, then topic you are going to explain, its basic definitions, formula, explanation of the topic, conclusion and in the end, you can relate the topic to its use in activities of our daily life.